 The blogger, Mark Gibbs, compared the ubiquitous open source security protocol OpenSSL to monocultures of Cavendish bananas.
 “When a biological monoculture becomes dominant it's guaranteed that a pest or disease that exceeds some level of virulence can threaten the entire biome, which is exactly what's happening with bananas because the bananas you buy at the supermarket are overwhelmingly of one variety: Cavendish.”
 The two examples he uses are black Sigatoka (black leaf streak in our book) and Panama disease (Fusarium wilt), which he says used to be less virulent and have re-emerged in more virulent forms.
 “Currently there's an outbreak of a new strain of a disease called Black Sigatoka, which destroys Cavendish bananas and which originally appeared in a less virulent form in 1970's.
 This has re-emerged along with another contagion, Panama Disease.
 These two contagions are successful simply because there are some many identical hosts so close together.”

 So there is a parallel between the two situations after all.
 It's just not the one favoured by Gibbs and many observers of the banana's predicament.
-To be fair to Gibbs, scientists didn't expect the resistance of Cavendish cultivars to the race 1 strains that took down Gros Michel to be so long-lasting.
-Many, like Gibbs, thought the fungus would overcome it.
-The fact that the fungus has no known sexual form probably explains why it hasn't cracked the Cavendish's defences.
+To be fair to Gibbs, scientists didn't expect the resistance of Cavendish cultivars to the race 1 strains that took down Gros Michel to endure for so long.
+Many thought the fungus would overcome it.
+The fact that the fungus has no known sexual form probably explains why it hasn't yet cracked the Cavendish's defences.

-Solutions to the unique problem posed by TR4 are more likely to work if they are informed by the biology of both the host and the pathogen than by sweeping generalisations.
+Solutions to the unique problem posed by TR4 are more likely to work if they are informed by the biology of both the host and the pathogen, rather than by sweeping generalisations.